Haniabdala/Bernstein-Vazirani-algorithm/README.md

 ## Quantum Query Complexity
 The **Bernstein-Vazirani algorithm** requires only **one query**, offering an **exponential speedup** over the classical method, which requires \( n \) queries.

-## Conclusion
-The **Bernstein-Vazirani algorithm** demonstrates how quantum computers can efficiently extract hidden patterns in a function with a significant speedup over classical methods.
-Instead of making \( n \) queries, the quantum approach finds the hidden string in just **one query**.